top of page

 Rev. Dr. Mary Whitley Moss

-Dr. Moss walks humbly in a number of firsts: the first female minister to be ordained at Shiloh Missionary Baptist Church; the first female elected to the position of pastor of this traditional Baptist Church and the first female ever installed by the then, 133 year old Fourth District Baptist Association; the first to have a scholarship established at New Orleans Baptist Theological Seminary in New Orleans.
-Dr. Moss is the recipient of numerous commendations and honors including the establishment of The Dr. Mary Whitley Moss Endowment Scholarship, having the privilege to preach through the Baptist Council of Preachers of Detroit on the Sea of Galilee in Israel; serving on Mayor Sharon Weston Broome Women’s Advancement Commission for the City of Baton Rouge and the MidCity Redevelopment Alliance, Reverend Mary E. Moody Lifetime Achievement Medal of Honor.
-Dr. Moss is the recent recipient of The Chancellor’s Legacy Award presented by Wayland Baptist Theological Seminary in recognition of exemplified leadership and services perseverance of the Baptist faith and witness.
+Dr. Moss walks humbly in a number of firsts: the first female minister to be ordained at Shiloh Missionary Baptist Church; the first female elected to the position of pastor of this traditional Baptist Church and the first female ever installed by the then, 133-year-old Fourth District Baptist Association; the first to have a scholarship established at New Orleans Baptist Theological Seminary in New Orleans.
+Within the history of St. Alma Baptist Church, Dr. Moss is the first to lead this 150-year-old congregation to land ownership (5 acres) and is presently leading in its building project.

 Preach Moss: When SHE Heard the Call has been birthed out of God's nudging to continue to give voice to my journey as a female in ministry with an emphasis on the preaching ministry.
 Preaching is who I am, and the calling and giftedness took me by storm.